erenik/engine/README.md

 Later on during spring/summer of 2014 it was used again as the basis for my [thesis work](https://pure.ltu.se/portal/en/studentthesis/interaktiv-projektionskartlaggning%28bcca6075-4774-466c-9990-4f3cd91343d4%29.html) at Bosch Sensortec, and has been used since for various demonstrations of image-based interactivity.

-Active projects
+Projects
 ---------------
-*	[SpaceShooter2D](https://github.com/erenik/SpaceShooter2D), a project that has been active for 1~2 years now.
-*	[MORPG](https://github.com/erenik/MORPG), a Multi-player RPG project idea that has been itching in the back of my head for some time now.

-To be updated.
+*	[Tetris](https://github.com/erenik/tetris), an example implementation of the iconic game.

 Older projects
 --------------
 Besides those mentioned above (SpaceRace for networking, IPM for interactive projection mapping), I played around with making a music-player, worked on a side-scroller-jumping game which never really took off, a Tetris game, and a re-work of an old school project called TIFS (The invader from space).

 I just recently began branching of the old projects into own git repos and updating the CMake code so that it is easy to work on several projects simultaneously, so I might post more updates shortly.